Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

     ![](../media/cl6-ex1-t2-s5.png)

-6. You wil now notice that the new API key, `GitHub Action Key` now appears in the lest of **API keys**.
+6. You will now notice that the new API key, `GitHub Action Key` now appears in the lest of **API keys**.

     ![](../media/cl6-ex1-t2-s6.png)